Enter the email address associated with your account, and we'll email you a link to reset your password.

 For both online and in-store transactions, Afterpay says it takes the first repayment (usually 25% of the total purchase price) from customers at the time of purchase.
 It also says it sometimes carries out a “pre-authorisation check” by taking a small amount from a customer’s account – up to the value of your first instalment plus 1 cent for online purchases and up to 25% of the value of an in-store barcode plus 1 cent – to make sure the customer’s nominated repayment card is working.
 Following the check, Afterpay says these transactions will be voided so customer are not charged.

-- Late payment fee of $10 applies, but it does not accumulate above 25% of the purchase price or $68 (whichever is less), or above a single $10 fee for purchases under $40.
+A late payment fee of $10 applies for missed payments, but it does not accumulate above 25% of the purchase price or $68 (whichever is less), or above a single $10 fee for purchases under $40.

 Step 2: Apply for the 0% interest payment plan online or via the app.